 - Mermaid House.
 661 Mermaid Ave. loverspointinnpg.com/beach-house.
 Book through Sanctuary Vacation Rentals, Inc. 831-373-7103.
-Luxurious and modern this three-bedroom, three-bath house is the easy launching pad for a Pebble Beach, or Carmel event without hassle factor.
+Luxurious and modern this three-bedroom, three-bath house is the easy launching pad for a Pebble Beach or Carmel event without hassle factor.
 It’s perfect for an extended family, corporate team building or college reunion.
 One block from Lovers Point Park, you can jump on the Ocean View trail and walk one of the loveliest miles on the continent’s edge north to Monterey’s Aquarium and Cannery Row.

 - Lovers Point Inn, 625 Ocean View Blvd.; 831-373-4771; loverspointinpg.com.
 Situated across the street from the Lovers Point access to the recreation trail, this ocean front hotel offers comfort, value and walking access to Monterey and the Point Pinos Light house.
-Enjoy your complementary continental breakfast on the patio as gulls, cormorants and pelicans fly by in formation.
+Enjoy your complimentary continental breakfast on the patio as gulls, cormorants, and pelicans fly by in formation.
 Parking and free Wi-Fi are included in every room.

 - The Old St. Angela Inn; 321 Central Avenue; 831-372-3246; oldstangelainn.com.
 This romantic bed and breakfast inn has nine unique rooms distinctively decorated in the warm craftsman style of the original house, all with private baths.
 Indulge in breakfasts and “afternoon teas” which include wine, tea, or coffee and homemade cookies, all prepared from scratch.